 The March of Remembrance and Hope (MRH) is a program designed for university and college students of all religions and backgrounds and post-secondary educational levels and programs.
-The program takes place in mid-May, and includes a one day orientation in Toronto, a two-day trip to Germany, followed by a six day visit to Poland.
+The program takes place in mid-May, and includes a two day orientation in Toronto, a two day visit to Germany, followed by a six day visit to Poland.

 During the trip students visit locations in Germany and Poland related to the Holocaust and other World War II genocides, including the site of the Wannsee Conference, and the former concentration/death camps of Auschwitz, Treblinka and Majdanek.